A-DW/DareUnzip/README.md

 1.  **Zip Generator (`zip_generator/`):** A Python script that packages the `payload.py` into a `malicious.zip` file.
 2.  **Web Server (`webserver/`):** A Flask-based web server that hosts the `malicious.zip` file and logs download requests.
 3.  **Malware Simulator (`malware_simulator/`):** The `payload.py` script that, when executed on a target machine, check if the OS is Windows or a Debian-based Linux Distribution (like **Ubuntu[1]**).
 If compatible, it will "phone home" to the C2 server.
-     - **[1]Note:** It is **HIGHLY RECOMMENDED** to use Ubuntu, since it was this project was specifically designed for.
+     - **IF USING LINUX[1]:** It is **HIGHLY RECOMMENDED** to use Ubuntu, since it was this project was specifically designed for.
 You can still *try* to run other Debian-based Linux distros, but don't expect to this project function properly.
-4.  **C2 Server (`c2_server/`):** A server that listens for incoming connections from the payload, logs the interaction, and can send back commands.
+4.  **C2 Server (`c2_server/`):** Listens for incoming connections from the payload, logs the interaction, and can send back commands.

 A visual diagram of this flow can be found in `docs/diagram.mmd`.